 The value of deliberate inefficiency

 Sooner or later, crisis always comes.
 Over the long run, resiliency beats efficiency.

-Therefore, resiliency is a more productive long-term objective for scaled organizations.
+That means resiliency is a more productive long-term objective for scaled organizations.

 Innovation can (and should) be directed at both efficiency and resiliency.
 Still, the pendulum often swings too far to efficiency.

-This, in turn, leads to companies that are extraordinarily fragile and subject to shocks that deter sustainable, long-term growth and value capture.
+This leads to large-scale companies that are extraordinarily fragile and subject to shocks that deter sustainable, long-term growth and value capture.
+The challenge is scaled organizations are optimized for the preservation of what exists (their core operating model), not for building the new.

-• Seeking efficiency.
+- Seeking efficiency.
 They focus on enhancing team output and maximizing profits.

-• Eradicating risk.
+- Eradicating risk.
 They don't take big swings and stick to tried-and-true methods.

-• Removing variance.
+- Removing variance.
 They maintain fiscal responsibility to keep investors confident.

-• Enhancing predictability.
+- Enhancing predictability.
 They want to clearly forecast revenue improvements.

-Most of their incremental innovation (to the extent it succeeds at all) drives improvements in efficiency, not resiliency, and indeed not transformation.
+Most of their incremental innovation (to the extent that it succeeds at all) drives improvements in efficiency, not in resiliency or transformation.
+It feels safe to "stick to the plan" because it promotes near-term stability.

-This sizable and persistent challenge is at the root of plunging public confidence in the capability of large institutions — including corporations.
+The issue?
+Too much efficiency inevitably leads to long-term failure.
+This sizable and persistent challenge is at the root of plunging public confidence in the capability of large organizations, including and especially corporations.

-The idea that variation or volatility must be removed from companies for effective operation is unsound.
+The idea that variation or volatility must be removed for effective operation is unsound.

 Why?
-Because it constrains ingenuity.

-It seeks to turn people into machines.
-It relies on a command-and-control system and hierarchy that does not enable flourishing and breakthrough empowering innovations.
+Because it constrains ingenuity, seeks to turn people into machines, and relies on a command-and-control system and hierarchy that does not enable breakthrough innovations.

 Put plainly, it creates an illusion of safety but squelches insight.

-Embracing transformative innovation
+Embracing tangible, transformative innovation

 These organizations' operating system — the culture, incentives, governance, processes, and talent — is optimized for scaled, efficient execution, not learning.

+This tension is what makes truly meaningful, disruptive innovation so hard.
 The secret to business resilience lies in creating structured systems that enable large-scale, big-magnitude correctness — but also frequent misses.

 In the face of an unknown future, the best strategy for maximizing returns and minimizing risk is to run as many experiments as possible at the lowest possible cost per experiment — often through an innovation arm that is completely separate from the core business.